Answering your questions about market volatility and retirement accounts

 Tip: Looking for some emergency cash to get you through this hard time?
 Read “6 better options for emergency cash than an early 401(k) withdrawal.”

-Due to the CARES Act, you may be eligible for a penalty-free withdrawal from your retirement plan (if allowed in your plan) or individual retirement account (IRA) if you, your spouse, or a dependent is diagnosed with COVID-19 or have experienced “adverse financial consequences” as a result of the pandemic.
+Due to the CARES Act, you may be eligible for a penalty-free withdrawal from your retirement plan (if allowed in your plan) or individual retirement account (IRA) if you, your spouse, or a dependent is diagnosed with COVID-19 or you have experienced “adverse financial consequences” as a result of the pandemic.